How to Create an Employee Engagement Survey for Non-Desk Workers

 Address Accessibility Barriers

 Many non-desk employees struggle with accessibility issues that traditional survey methods don't account for.
 Factory workers, delivery drivers, and retail staff typically lack access to company computers during their shifts.
 Maintenance teams and field service workers rarely check email while on job sites.
 Construction crews and warehouse staff often work in areas with unreliable internet connections.

-HR departments supporting these industries need mobile-friendly communication tools that support multiple communication channels and work on mobile devices.
+HR departments supporting these industries need mobile-friendly communication tools that support multiple communication channels and work on mobile devices without requiring data-heavy downloads or complicated setup processes.

 Leverage SMS for Direct Engagement

 Email and intranets fail to reach non-desk workers effectively.
-SMS-based communication methods offer a better alternative with dramatically higher open rates—people typically read texts within minutes, not hours or days.
+SMS-based communication methods offer a better alternative with dramatically higher open rates — people typically read texts within minutes, not hours or days.

 Sending survey links via SMS allows manufacturing, warehouse, and retail workers to participate directly from their phones, improving survey participation and significantly boosting response rates.